Tunku Abdul Malik: Biography

 Tunku Abdul Malik was born on 24 September 1929 at Istana Anak Bukit, Anak Bukit, as the second son of Tunku Badlishah and Tunku Sofiah Tunku Mahmud to survive infancy.
 Tunku Badlishah was the seventh son of Sultan Abdul Hamid Halim (also the father of Tunku Abdul Rahman, first Prime Minister of Malaysia).
 His father was appointed Raja Muda (Crown Prince) of Kedah in 1935 and became sultan in 1943.

 He was educated at Titi Gajah Malay School and Sultan Abdul Hamid College, and attended Wadham College, Oxford.

-His elder brother, Tunku Abdul Halim succeeded to the throne in 1958 upon the death of their father.
+His elder brother, Tunku Abdul Halim, succeeded to the throne in 1958 upon the death of their father.
 Tunku Abdul Malik became Regent of Kedah from 1970 to 1975 during Sultan Abdul Halim's first reign as Yang di-Pertuan Agong.
 Because Sultan Abdul Halim had no sons, Tunku Abdul Malik was designated as heir in 1981, and was invested as Raja Muda.

 Marriage

-Tunku Abdul Malik married Tengku Raudzah binti Almarhum Sultan Hisamuddin Alam Shah (b.
-29 September 1929 – d.
-21 September 2015), the daughter of Sultan Hisamuddin Alam Shah of Selangor, on 16 July 1956 at Istana Bukit Kota, Alor Setar.
+Tunku Abdul Malik married Tengku Raudzah binti Almarhum Sultan Hisamuddin Alam Shah (29 September 1929 – 21 September 2015), the daughter of Sultan Hisamuddin Alam Shah of Selangor, on 16 July 1956 at Istana Bukit Kota, Alor Setar.
 After his appointment as Raja Muda in 1981, Tengku Raudzah became the Raja Puan Muda.
-They had been married for 59 years until Tengku Raudzah's death on 21 September 2015, 3 days before her husband's 86th birthday and 8 days before her 86th birthday.
-He outlived both his wife and his eldest sister, Tunku Hamidah (b.
-22 September 1925, who died the same year at the age of 90 on 4 November 2015) by two months.
+They had been married for 59 years until Tengku Raudzah's death, aged 85.

 Death

-Tunku Abdul Malik died at 1:00 am, 29 November 2015, at the age of 86 in Sultanah Bahiyah Hospital, Alor Star due to old age, a day after his brother, Sultan Abdul Halim's 88th birthday who at that time was the 14th Yang di-Pertuan Agong.
+Tunku Abdul Malik died at 1:00 am, 29 November 2015, at the age of 86, in Sultanah Bahiyah Hospital, Alor Star due to old age, a day after his brother, Sultan Abdul Halim's 88th birthday who at that time was the 14th Yang di-Pertuan Agong.
 His body was then laid to rest at Kedah Royal Mausoleum in Langgar.